Soft Hands in Blackjack

 Strategy for Playing Soft Hands

-Last but not least, you should consider the cases in which you have either a soft 19 or a soft 20 hand.
-It should be noted that these are among the best card combinations which you can possibly get in blackjack because the chance of going bust is very low.
-Such strong totals are almost impossible to be improved.
-Whenever you have these two hands, you are in a great position and you have very realistic chances of winning.
+Last but not least, consider the situations in which you have either a soft 19 or a soft 20 hand.
+These are among the best hands you can receive in blackjack because the chance of going bust is very low.
+Such strong totals are almost impossible to improve.
+With either hand, you are in a great position and have very realistic chances of winning.
 Depending on the dealer’s up card, the number of decks used, and the dealer’s play rules, you can either stand or double down.

 Strategy for Soft Hands | |||||||||||